aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-closed-curve/_index.md

 ## Step 2: Define Pen and Draw Closed Curve

+`Pen` is Aspose.Drawing’s brush‑like object that defines line color, width, and style.
-Now define a `Pen` with the desired color and thickness, then call `DrawClosedCurve`.
-This method automatically creates a smooth spline that passes through the supplied points and closes the shape.
+`DrawClosedCurve` is a method that automatically creates a smooth spline passing through a supplied point collection and then closes the shape.

+Define a red pen with a thickness of 3 px, supply an array of points, and invoke `DrawClosedCurve` to render a seamless outline.

 ```csharp
 Pen pen = new Pen(Color.FromKnownColor(KnownColor.Blue), 2);